segmentio/segment-docs/src/connections/storage/data-lakes/sync-reports.md

 The most common error occurs when you do not list all Source IDs in the External ID section of the IAM role.
 You can find your Source IDs in the Segment workspace, and you must add each one to the list of [External IDs](https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/iam#external_ids) in the IAM policy.
 You can either update the IAM policy from the AWS Console, or re-run the [Data Lakes set up Terraform job](https://github.com/segmentio/terraform-aws-data-lake).

-### Internal Error
+### Internal error

-Internal errors occurr in Segment's internal systems, and should resolve on their own.
+Internal errors occur in Segment's internal systems, and should resolve on their own.
 If sync failures persist, [contact the Segment Support team](https://segment.com/help/contact/).

 ## FAQ